cdalsass/dwreplace/README.md

 Generate a sample "rfile":
 `perl dwreplace.pl --e > /tmp/myreplacements.rfile`

-Edit rfile, one block for reach replacement:
+Edit rfile, one block per replacement:
 ```
-# first replace the top nav with some PHP
+# example: replace the top nav with some PHP
 $OLD[0] = <<'END_OF_TEXT';
 {$topnav}
 END_OF_TEXT